Visionary Leadership Examples

 CEO of Adobe Systems, Shantanu Narayen, understood that there is no future that includes distributing software using physical discs.

 To solve this, he changed Adobe Creative Suite to a model which was based on subscription.

 However, he is not the first who made huge changes in their business because of the change in the situation.

 The same thing happened with Netflix as well; they added streaming to their DVD rental services.

 However, the risk was more in the Adobe case, as the graphic design of Adobe was built on the boxed sets and the annual release of their new versions.

-It was the bold move from Shantanu Narayen of changing the distribution model as the growth of subscription members was the successful result.
+It was a bold move from Shantanu Narayen to change the distribution model as the growth of subscription members was a successful result.

 4. Fidel Castro